 Perhaps the real benefit of applying a moss killer prior to raking is that the moss killer will desiccate the moss to some degree thereby reducing its bulk.
 So, if you have a bad enough problem applying a moss killer before and after raking may be very beneficial.
 Allow several weeks between treatments with the applications being made in cool wet conditions otherwise you will start to blacken the grass.
 In addition ensure your moss killer is low on fertiliser (nitrogen) content as a double application may cause growth or disease problems.
 Straight iron sulphate based moss killer would be the preferred choice in this instance.

 Moss Removal Action Plan

-Rake out the moss on a dry day normally April to early May when the grass is noticably growing (and late August or early September if raking end of season).
+- Rake out the moss on a dry day normally April to early May when the grass is noticeably growing (and late August or early September if raking end of season).
 Mow the lawn reasonably close before hand to better expose the moss and reduce resistance on the rake

-Follow our recommended lawn recovery procedure on the next page
+- Follow our recommended post raking lawn recovery procedure on the next page